MervinPraison/PraisonAI/docs/ui/code.md

 praisonai code
 ```

+4. Username and Password will be asked for the first time. `admin` is the default username and password.

-4. Set Model name to be gpt-3.5-turbo in the settings
+5. Set Model name to be gpt-3.5-turbo in the settings

 ## Other Models